Sample Of Criminal Cases The Law Offices of Peter F. Goldscheider Has Handled

 People v.
 Olson

-A vehicle hit and run case in which the client, whose vehicle was too damaged to drive, in which the defense was that he could not promptly contact the police because he did not have a cell phone and because it took several hours for him to walk home because of a previous knee operation.
-Despite the fact that when the police arrived at his house after he had gotten home, he was under the influence of alcohol and pain medication, we were able to get the charges dismissed.
+A vehicle hit-and-run case in which the client, whose vehicle was too damaged to drive, gave the defense that he could not promptly contact the police because he did not have a cellphone and it took several hours for him to walk home because of a previous knee operation.
+Despite the fact that when the police arrived at his house, he was under the influence of alcohol and pain medication, we were able to get the charges dismissed.

 People v.
 Acosta

 A case in which in our client, who had a felony record and who was on probation, was charged with being a felon in possession of a firearm based on a gun being found in an apartment he was alleged to have shared with a girlfriend.
 Because we were able to show that the police had no adequate grounds to search the apartment, the district attorney dismissed the case.